-- Improving water quality and enhancing the natural, cultural and ecological values of waterways - through continuing the existing Stormwater Management Plan approach to management of stormwater quality, increasing focus on sediment control measures, implementing source control and water sensitive design, wetlands and waterways enhancement and naturalisation, and where possible retrofitting water quality mitigation for existing developed areas. - Reducing the effects of wastewater overflows by network upgrades, targeting efforts to address overflows and reducing inflow and infiltration. - Understanding groundwater sources and their vulnerability to contamination - through targeted investigations, further implementation of source protection, and restrictions on excavation below groundwater level.

-Recognising the importance of robust data management and modelling to demonstrate performance.
+- Improving water quality and enhancing the natural, cultural and ecological values of waterbodies - through continuing the existing Stormwater Management Plan approach to management of stormwater quality, increasing focus on sediment control measures, implementing source control and water sensitive design, wetlands and waterbodies enhancement and naturalisation, and where possible retrofitting water quality mitigation for existing developed areas. - Reducing the effects of wastewater overflows by network upgrades, targeting efforts to address overflows and reducing inflow and infiltration. - Protecting groundwater sources and their vulnerability to contamination through targeted investigations, further implementation of source protection, and restrictions on excavation below groundwater level. - Recognising the importance of robust data management and modelling to demonstrate performance. - The Council remains committed to providing drinking water that is safe and community health remains our top priority and Council is adamant that it can achieve this objective without residual disinfection (e.g. chlorination). - The strategy makes clear that we will be unwavering in our advocacy and actions to minimise nitrate incursion (and other contaminants) into ground water sources used for our drinking water supply.
+The city will do all it can to protect its aquifers.